 Transmission networks are what actually deliver electricity and gas to your home, and some of the cost of building and maintaining transmission chargers is passed on to customers.

+The bulk of your bill, unsurprisingly, is comprised of the charges you actually pay for the gas and electricity you use.
 Wholesale cost refers to the price that the energy supplier has to pay for the gas and electricity they buy.

-Supply costs are the costs the energy supplier incurs for the general administration associated with a retail business - for example running a call centre and sending out bills - these vary according to what tariff you are on.
+Supply costs are the costs the energy supplier incurs for the general administration associated with a retail business - for example running a call centre and sending out bills - and these vary according to what tariff you are on.

 The biggest portion of your energy bill is taken up with heating your home and your water.
 Follow these tips and you could save a fortune on your heating bills:

 If you're on a low income, you may be eligible for an energy efficiency grant to make improvements to your home.
-Find out if you could be eligible and how to apply.
+Find out if you could be eligible and how to apply

 Try to block any draughts that are coming into your house and make sure you close your curtains to keep the heat in.

 The next largest portion goes towards powering our washing machines, fridges, freezers and cooking appliances.
 Keep these costs down with these tips: